foundling/tutorials/javascript/canjs/basics/README.md

 The Demo Application:

-The demo app will pretty simple at first, just demonstrating the interaction among a `.stache` template, the associated `viewModel` data, as well as the way that assets are loaded via StealJS.
+The demo app will pretty simple at first, just demonstrating the interaction among StealJS, dependencies, stache templates and view models.
 The demo app will show a list of names and their character counts, as well as provide an input field to add new names.

 ### 1. App Setup